 - A ride in a commuter highway vehicle between the employee's home and work place.

 - A transit pass.

 - Qualified parking.

-- Qualified bicycle commuting reimbursement.

-You may provide an employee with any one or more of the first three benefits at the same time.
-However, the exclusion for qualified bicycle commuting reimbursement isn't available in any month the employee receives any of the other qualified transportation benefits.
+You may provide an employee with any one or more of these benefits at the same time.

 Qualified transportation benefits can be provided directly by you or through a bona fide reimbursement arrangement.
+A bona fide reimbursement arrangement requires that the employee incur and substantiate expenses for qualified transportation benefits before reimbursement.
 However, cash reimbursements for transit passes qualify only if a voucher or a similar item that the employee can exchange only for a transit pass isn't readily available for direct distribution by you to your employee.
 A voucher is readily available for direct distribution only if an employer can obtain it from a voucher provider that doesn't impose fare media charges or other restrictions that effectively prevent the employer from obtaining vouchers.
-See Regulations section 1.132-9(b)(Q&A 16- 19) for more information.
+See Regulations section 1.132-9(b)(Q&A 16-19) for more information.

-Generally, you can exclude qualified transportation fringe benefits from an employee's wages even if you provide them in place of pay.
-However, qualified bicycle commuting reimbursements can't be excluded if the reimbursements are provided in place of pay.
-For information about providing qualified transportation fringe benefits under a compensation reduction agreement, see Regulations section 1.132-9(b)(Q&A 11-15).
+Compensation reduction agreements.
+A compensation reduction agreement is a way to provide qualified transportation benefits on a pre-tax basis by offering your employees a choice between cash compensation and any qualified transportation benefit.
+A compensation reduction arrangement can be used with a bona fide reimbursement arrangement.
+For each month, the amount of the compensation reduction can't exceed the monthly limits for transportation benefits described in Exclusion from wages, later.
+For more information about providing qualified transportation fringe benefits under a compensation reduction agreement, see Regulations section 1.132-9(b)(Q&A 11- 15).

 Commuter highway vehicle.
 A commuter highway vehicle is any highway vehicle that seats at least 6 adults (not including the driver).
 In addition, you must reasonably expect that at least 80% of the vehicle mileage will be for transporting employees between their homes and work place with employees occupying at least one-half the vehicle's seats (not including the driver's).